Harmonized: For Bill Harmon, finding success on the golf course meant first finding it in life.

 “Recovery allowed me to prioritize my life, and I have four priorities in my life,” he says.
 “First on my list is sobriety; second is my wife and two sons; third is the rest of my family; and fourth is my friends.
 There is no number five.
 So, golf is intertwined with it, but it isn’t on there.”

 Longtime witness to Harmon’s life inside the ropes and beyond, Haas (who has earned the playful designation as Harmon Brother 5-A) continually marvels at his close friend’s dedication to recovery.

 “I’m as proud of him for that as anything he’s done in golf,” says Haas.
 “I tell him all the time, ‘Bill, I can’t stop eating ice cream.
 I can’t imagine what you’ve done.’”

-The process of dropping drinking and drugs from his life has created in Harmon a unique golf perspective to cut with his wit and wisdom.
+The process of dropping drinking and drugs from his life made him realize what is rehab like and it created in Harmon a unique golf perspective to cut with his wit and wisdom.
 He abhors self-promotion, has shed ego and envy; he looks at a successful player’s publicized posse as “chest-beaters” and laughs at the Golf Digest ranking of instructors (though he has terrific respect for brother Butch).